dominicstop/react-native-ios-context-menu/README.md

 #### 4.1.12 `ContextMenuView` [Simple Example #12](https://github.com/dominicstop/react-native-ios-context-menu/blob/master/example/src/components/ContextMenuView/ContextMenuViewSimpleExample12.js)
 Another context menu with custom preview example.
 This example shows a counter in the context menu preview that increments every half a second.
 The context menu is also configured with a menu action to add 100 to the counter, and an action to reset the counter.
 * A `PreviewConfig` object has an optional property called `previewSize`.
 It accepts a string (a `PreviewSize` value).
 The default value of `PreviewConfig.previewSize` is `INHERIT`, which means the size of the preview is the same as the view you returned in the `renderPreview` prop.
 So in this example, the size of the preview changes to fit the content.
-* A `PreviewConfig.preferredCommitStyle` object has an optional `isResizeAnimated` boolean property, and its set to `true` by default.
+* A `PreviewConfig` object has an optional `isResizeAnimated` boolean property, and its set to `true` by default.
 If you don't want the preview to animate whenever the size changes, set this property to `false`.
 * This example is demoed in this [gif](https://github.com/dominicstop/react-native-ios-context-menu/blob/master/assets/context-menu-view-gifs/ContextMenuView-SimpleExample-11-12-13-14.gif).

 <br>